Atlanta Consumer Debt Defense Attorneys

 Oftentimes a landlord or management company will sue their former tenants for unpaid rent after they’ve moved out or been evicted.
 Sometimes third-party collection companies will sue to collect delinquent debts for the property managers of apartment complexes.

 If Rent Recovery Solutions or National Credit Systems has filed a lawsuit against you attempting to collect past due rent debt for a landlord, you should call our firm today.
 There are defenses and potentially counterclaims to many of the lawsuits brought by these companies.
 Additionally, these companies will sometimes make inaccurate reports to the credit reporting agencies, resulting in errors on your credit report.
 Give us a call if you have any negative items on your credit report from Rent Recovery Solutions or National Credit Systems.

 The Parisi Law Firm defends consumers in debt collection cases.
-Please call 404-594-5130 or email email@example.com for a free consultation.
+Please call 404-594-5130 or email firstname.lastname@example.org for a consultation.
 We represent clients throughout metro Atlanta and North Georgia.